CoquiCoders/beta-book/metrics/README.md

 2. We want to evaluate programas and identify redundancies and duplications

-3. We want to find gaps between offer and demand by informing the governemnt’s economic development strategies, including which municipalities or industries are being more active in the search phase.
+3. We want to find gaps between offer and demand such as which municipalities or industries are being more active in the search phase.
+The end goal is to inform the governemnt’s economic development performance.

-At the end we want to promote smart spending by reducing waste and making sur as government we put the money where people need it.
+Stimulate  smart spending by reducing waste and making sur as government we put the money where people need it.

 With the information provided by Primerpeso we can identify similar groups to perform studies: